timofeysie/loranthifolia/README.md

 We want a css only answer to this, but text-overflow has a serious limitation: it only works on a single line of text.
 We want two lines.
 Three lines and the spacing looks bad.
 Adding padding just pushes the third line partially out of the container.
 Not good.

+Trying out the extremely long example by [Natalia Onischuk](http://hackingui.com/front-end/a-pure-css-solution-for-multiline-text-truncation/), we are getting rid of ```.substring(0,82)+'...'``` from the short description in the JavaScript.
+The result doesn't work, but putting the padding at 9px will not show the third line.
+The content looks bad at the right, but having the ellipsis appear after 82 characters which is at a different place for each description and wastes valuable real estate was getting very annoying.

+The Natalia solution is slightly better.
+We will use it for now.
+Without it and just the padding, we actually see some of the third line below the box.
+Still, there is no promised ellipsis.
+There is a solution, but we have other ideas for the short description, so this hack will work for now.

+We will move the item component into our fledgling [component library](https://github.com/timofeysie/socius) and create our own item just the way we like it.
+The idea right now is icons that show/hide the description with an expanding animation and other icons to change the state of the item.
+Until then, the Natalie plus padding will work.

 ## Fixing the citations
 [Issue number 6](https://github.com/timofeysie/loranthifolia/issues/6) on the GitHub logs a problem with the footnotes.
 After the second citation, there is extra junk that is not marked up correctly.